Nursing Education MSN Degree – Online

 Nursing Education Courses: Combining Practice with Theory

-Nursing Education Curriculum Development – Explore theories and procedures of educational program and course development applied
+Nursing Education Curriculum Development – Theories and procedures of educational program and course development applied to

-to nursing education.
-Includes philosophical values, educational concepts and theories
+nursing education.
+Includes philosophical values, educational concepts, and theories

 of learning used to link nursing education to standards of nursing practice.
 Guides

 students to develop curriculum plans and propose related teaching and evaluation strategies.